The world’s leading publication for data science, AI, and ML professionals.

 Design Pathfinding Algorithm using Google AI to Improve Warehouse Productivity - (Image by Author)

-In the highly competitive field of logistics, reducing costs through process optimization is critical.
+In the highly competitive field of Logistics, reducing costs through process optimization is critical.

 Among the variable costs of handling goods, order picking is a significant area for cost reduction, mainly influenced by the walking distance covered by operators.